masterglob/kraken-ledgers-parse/README.md

 - There is no need to list EUR deposits, as by definition, the buying price is constant and does not need justification

 ### Running
-Once the ledgers and deposits entries are ready, siply execute `impots_k.py` as python 3 script.
+Once the ledgers and deposits entries are ready, simply execute `impots_k.py` as python 3 script.

 In case of success, a text summary is displayed on the console, providing:
 - A summary of all assets as follow: